Integrated Package

 In

-the effects of losses in the motor and ESC, the total power consumed by the
+eliminate the effects of losses in the motor and ESC, the total power consumed

 electric